 Photosynthesis is the process that allow plants to use light as their main energy source.
 It consumes H2O and produces O2 (which is released to the atmosphere), ATP (which is used as energy in the main cellular processes), and NADPH (which is used as reducing agent needed in the Calvin cycle to fix CO2 from the atmosphere and synthesize carbon compounds).

-In the genome of Ostreococcus tauri, all the essential proteins involved in photosynthesis electron transport chain and carbon fixation are present, but with a lower number of copies compared with other plants and microalgae.
+In the genome of Ostreococcus tauri, all the essential proteins involved in photosynthesis electron transport chain and carbon fixation are present, but with a lower number of copies compared with plants and other microalgae.
 The light-harvesting complexes of Ostreococcus are singular: light-harvesting complex proteins associated with photosystem I (LHCI) are present but LHCII are lacking.
 Instead, a prasinophyte-specific chrolophyll-binding proteins are found (Blanc-Mathieu et al., 2014; Derelle et al., 2006).
 It suggest that LHCI is present in the green lineage since earlier (Six et al., 2005).

-Understanding how photosynthesis is adapted to diurnal and seasonal cycles can contribute to develop systems where plant productivity is increased, which is a relevant topic of great importance in agriculture.
-Circadian regulation of this process was first described in marine algae, when circadian oscillations of oxygen production were observed for the first time (Dodd et al., 2014; Sweeney & Haxo, 1961).
+Understanding how photosynthesis is adapted to diurnal and seasonal cycles can contribute to develop systems where plant productivity is increased, which is a relevant topic in agriculture.
+Circadian regulation of this process was first described in marine algae, when circadian oscillations of oxygen production were observed (Dodd et al., 2014; Sweeney & Haxo, 1961).
 After that discovery, circadian oscillations of more physiological phenomena related to photosynthesis (such as chloroplast ATP concentration, electron transport rate, starch content or photosynthesis efficiency) have been also described in microalgae (Mackenzie & Morse, 2011; Ral et al., 2006; Sorek et al., 2013; Sweeney & Haxo, 1961).
-Furthermore, circadian oscillations in physiological measurements related to photosynthesis are also found in plants, even in the ones with agriculture interest (Feugier & Satake, 2013; Lonergan, 1981; Tucker et al., 2004).
+Furthermore, circadian oscillations in photosynthesis are also found in plants, even in the ones with agriculture interest (Feugier & Satake, 2013; Lonergan, 1981; Tucker et al., 2004).
 Nowadays, omics techniques have enable to elucidate that genes involved in photosynthesis and carbon fixation describe oscillations with a 24h period in microalgae and plants (Ferrari et al., 2019).
 In addition, this thesis describes for the first time how rhythmic expression profiles of the genes involved in the complete metabolic pathway are maintained under different photoperiods and free-running conditions (constant light and constant darkness) in a photosynthetic organism.

-During the previous chapters, photosynthesis have been highlighted several times.
-First, the genes involved in photosynthesis have been described as bona fide circadian genes in Chapter 4, since their rhythmic expression profile is maintained during both summer and winter photoperiod and free-running conditions.
+The genes involved in photosynthesis have been described as bona fide circadian genes in Chapter 4, since their rhythmic expression profile is maintained during both summer and winter photoperiod and free-running conditions.
 Moreover, in Chapter 5, photosynthesis have been found as one of the processes with the shortest offset between gene expression and translation in Ostreococcus tauri.
 Those results from multi-omics analyses are now integrated with photosynthetic efficiency measurements under both photoperiods.
-This integration unveil the adaptation of photosynthesis and related processes like carbon fixation and starch metabolism in Ostreococcus to different seasons and contributes to dissect the conserved circadian regulation mechanisms controlling photosynthetic productivity in the green lineage.
+This integration unveils the adaptation of photosynthesis and related processes like carbon fixation and starch metabolism in Ostreococcus to different seasons and contributes to dissect the conserved circadian regulation mechanisms controlling photosynthetic productivity in the green lineage.

 Rhythmic oscillations of photosynthetic efficiency under summer and winter photoperiod

 Photosynthesis efficiency has been calculated by estimating chlorophyll fluorescence parameter Fv/Fm, which is used as a common measure of PSII performance.
-The same rhythmicity analysis carried out with the transcriptomic, proteomic and cytometry data is also achieved with Fv/Fm measurements obtained from three consecutive days under light-dark cycles (summer and winter photoperiods).
-Data generation and analysis methods are described in detail in Materials and Methods.
+The same rhythmicity analysis carried out with the transcriptomic and proteomic data is also achieved with Fv/Fm measurements obtained from three consecutive days under light-dark cycles (summer and winter photoperiods).
+Data generation and analysis are described in detail in Materials and Methods.